microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 	// Watching for transfer....
 	transferEvent.watch(function(error, result){
 	    if (!error){
 	        console.log("Coin Sent! \n\n Checking balance for coin base...") console.log(myCoinInstance.getBalance.call(web3.eth.coinbase));
 	        console.log("Checking balance for account1...")
 	        console.log(myCoinInstance.getBalance.call(account1));
-		}else{
+	    }
+	    else {
 	        console.log("An error occurred.")
 	        console.log(error);
 	    }
 	});

 	web3.eth.defaultAccount = web3.eth.coinbase;
 	console.log("Sending some coin...");

-	//Notice this method invocation does not use .call
+	// Notice that this method invocation does not use .call.
-	//The invocation passes a from parameters in an object.
+	// The invocation passes a from parameters in an object.
-	//This is because transactions requires Ether to modify the blockchain. console.log(myCoinInstance.sendCoin(account1, 1000, {from: web3.eth.coinbase}))
+	// This is because transactions require Ether to modify the blockchain. console.log(myCoinInstance.sendCoin(account1, 1000, {from: web3.eth.coinbase}))

 	console.log("Checking balance for coin base...")
-	//Notice this method invocation does use .call
+	// Notice this method invocation does use .call
-	//This method is a read-only call, so it does not require ether. console.log(myCoinInstance.getBalance.call(web3.eth.coinbase));
+	// This method is a read-only call, so it does not require ether. console.log(myCoinInstance.getBalance.call(web3.eth.coinbase));

 	console.log("Checking balance for account1...")